What is BODY TONING?

 Lifting heavy weights will never make women even remotely resemble men.

 Achieving higher levels of fitness is a goal in itself.
 As we get fitter, the goals keep getting more challenging.
-By avoiding weight training, all the lovely women are missing the fabulous body of their dreams, not to mention the tremendous health benefits.
-It is never too late to embark on the journey of achieving the body of your dreams.
+By avoiding heavy weight training, women are missing the fabulous body of their dreams, not to mention the tremendous health benefits.
+It is never too late to embark on the journey of achieving the body of our dreams.

-Now we understand there is no difference between bodybuilding and body toning and it's just another marketing gimmick.
+We hope the article helped to understand that there is no difference between bodybuilding and body toning and that it's just another marketing gimmick to sell gym memberships.